Evaluated by Skiresort.info, the world's largest test portal for ski resorts.

 KRAFTalm

-At the middle station of the Salvistabahn Itter lift at 1,355 metres
+At the mid-station of the Salvistabahn Itter at 1,355 m

 Umadum Stubn – Gipfelalm Hohe Salve

-Revolving restaurant at the summit of the Hohe Salve at 1,829 metres in the Gipfelalm Hohe Salve
+Revolving restaurant at the summit of the Hohe Salve at 1829 m in the Gipfelalm Hohe Salve

 Das Brixx

-At the Hopfgarten base station in the Hohe Salve Resort
+At the valley station Hopfgarten in the Hohe Salve Resort

-The Brixx restaurant & wine bar serves high-quality cuisine and a fine selection of wines.
-It is a successful blend of dining, relaxation, atmosphere and design.
-It is also an ideal place to stop off after an action-packed day on the slopes.
-In fine weather, you can also sit outside and enjoy the sun.
+The Brixx Restaurant & Weinbar offers culinary delights and a fine selection of wines.
+It is a successful combination of cuisine, comfort, atmosphere, and design.
+Also ideal for a break after an exciting day on the slopes.
+In good weather, you can also sit outside and enjoy the sunshine.

 Bergrestaurant Treichlhof

-At the Hausbergabfahrt run from Going towards Ellmau at 1,140 metres
+On the Hausberg descent from Going towards Ellmau at 1,140 m

-The Treichlhof was completely renovated and reopened in the 2020/21 season.
-It serves good traditional Tyrolean cuisine.
-The whole family is involved here and the boss himself works in the kitchen.
-There are breathtaking views of the Wilder Kaiser from the restaurant and sun terrace.
+The Treichlhof was completely renovated and reopened for the 2020/21 season.
+Here, traditional Tyrolean cuisine is prepared with passion.
+The whole family is involved with heart and soul, and the chef himself still works in the kitchen.
+The view from the restaurant and the sun terrace of the Wilder Kaiser is breathtaking.

 KaiserLounge

-At the Hartkaiser mountain station in Ellmau at 1,555 metres
+At the Hartkaiser mountain station in Ellmau at 1,555 m

-The KaiserLounge is situated on the upper floor of the Panoramarestaurant Bergkaiser.
-It has 200 seats and opened in 2014.
-It serves culinary specialities, even including weekly sushi on the mountain.
+The KaiserLounge is located on the upper floor of the Panoramarestaurant Bergkaiser.
+It offers 200 seats and was newly established in 2014.
+Culinary delights are served, including sushi on the mountain every week.

 Mountain hut tip